Hesperian Health Guides

 How to help stop STIs in your community

-• Talk to the women you care for about STIs.
-Some women may feel embarrassed to talk about them, but knowing more may save their lives.
+- Talk about STIs with the people you care for.
+Some people may feel embarrassed to talk about them, but knowing more may save their lives.

-• Organize a group to talk about health topics, including STIs
+- Organize a group to talk about health topics, including STIs and HIV.

 I want my daughters to be safe — but I don’t know what to say.
 My mother never talked to me about this.